 It provides alerts like speed limits, traffic, speed cameras, construction sites, slow-downs and much more.
 All this gets even better with community-driven updates from other Navmii users.
 Navmii also partners with Foursquare, TripAdvisor and What3Words to provide customized searches.

 Its other features include Google Street View, ETA indicator, Automatic rerouting, HD maps, and full offline navigation support, though my favorite has to be the Driver Scoring which rates your driving based on the movement and GPS sensors in your phone!
 You’re interested now, right?

 MapQuest is another great Google Maps alternative, especially if you use public transportation for commuting.
 It will let you compare local transportation services for your route like Uber or car2go and also book cars right from the app.
 It also provides quick updates about all local transportation options near you.
 If you like walking to different places, it will show you how many calories you will burn, too, which is a nice perk!

 Its advanced features include automatic re-routing, real-time traffic conditions, ETA, the ability to detect cameras/accidents/construction sites/slow-downs, location-sharing, weather reports and roadside assistance.
-It also has some basic features of Google Maps like turn-by-turn navigation, bookmarking, best route, satellite view and nearby locations to visit, etc.
+It also has some basic features of Google Maps like turn-by-turn navigation, bookmarking, best route, satellite view, nearby locations to visit, etc.

 Most of the above-mentioned apps focus on providing the most up-to-date information about your local area, perhaps even better than the great G-Maps itself.
 What do you think?
 If you’ve tried any of these (and others) and have some experiences to report – good or bad – let us know!

 This article was published in Dec 2015 and was updated in Nov 2017.